 A survey of 1,900 customer service leaders conducted by Salesforce found that high-performing service teams are those that consistently keep abreast of changing customer expectations.
 These are the teams that “acknowledge the urgency” of solving customer problems.
 And according to Microsoft, 90 percent of consumers expect an online portal for customer service.

 Most millennials have never known a world without cell phones.
-Their expectation is high that they can achieve the same tasks on a mobile device that they could on a desktop or laptop computer.
+They therefore expect to be able to achieve the same tasks on a mobile device that they could on a desktop or laptop computer.
 For all customers today, the ability to self-serve and the ability to access information from a mobile device go hand in hand.
 That means customer portals must be responsively designed and mobile optimized.

 Helpshift supports mobile-responsive customer portals that allow you to serve your customers via the web as a supplement to your in-app customer support presence.
 It includes FAQ displays and a Contact form that feeds issues straight into your Helpshift dashboard.
 Developers can custom brand and skim their customer portals and also embed customer portals in website iframes with CSS customization.